 VMworld is one of the most anticipated and largest tech conferences.
-My VMworld tips are based on my own experiences at VMworld Barcelona 2017, however I’m sure they will apply to 2018 in both US (Las Vegas) and Europe (Barcelona)
+My VMworld tips are based on my own experiences at VMworld Barcelona 2017 & 2018, however, I’m sure they will apply to 2019 in both US (San Francisco) and Europe (Barcelona)

 Most good hotels will let you book with free cancellation ahead of the check-in date.
 Even if you are unsure if you will be attending, you may as well book a room to take advantage of early rates, just set a reminder to cancel it before your card gets charged.